The relationship between marijuana and pregnancy actually has a very long history.

-These were not humans so critics of this study like to point out that reproductive system in primates is not that similar to humans and neither is their response to drugs.
+These were not humans so critics of this study like to point out that the reproductive system in primates is not that similar to humans and neither are their response to drugs.

 One of the most thorough long-term studies on marijuana and pregnancy was conducted in ‘80 by Dr. Melanie Dreher.

 Since smoking marijuana in Jamaica is so widespread, she compared two groups of women: one which did not use the substance during the pregnancy and the other group of 44 women which smoked weed on a regular basis.